 Squash Soup with Cheesy Toast Fingers

 A complete meal, absolutely ideal for a winter's evening, and it doesn't take forever to get it to the table.

-Warm the olive oil in a large saucepan, and sauté the spices in it for a few seconds -- this will help to release the taste of the dried spices.
+- Warm the olive oil in a large saucepan, and sauté the spices in it for a few seconds -- this will help to release the taste of the dried spices.
 Add the cubes of squash, and stir to cover with the spices.
 Then cover the pot, and cook over a very low heat for 15 minutes, stirring the squash occasionally.
 Add the stock, and raise the heat to bring it to a boil, then lower the heat to a simmer and let simmer for 10 minutes or until the squash has gone soft.

 - Stir in milk and the butter.
 Then put in blender and whiz until smooth.
 After blending add the lemon juice and season to taste with salt and pepper.

-- For the cheese on toast fingers, cut bread into fingers about an inch (2 1/2 cm) in width.
+- For the cheese on toast fingers, cut bread into fingers about an inch (2 ½ cm) in width.
 Sprinkle some grated cheddar or other cheese on top, and grill or broil until the cheese is bubbly and melted.
 Serve these hot with the soup.

+If you don't have one or two of the spices on hand, don't hang yourself.
+For the stock, you can use vegetable stock or chicken stock; even made from a cube, if you wish.
+Lemon juice is not essential, but nice.
+The cheesy toast fingers are completely optional of course, but are a very nice idea to accompany the soup and don't take any time.
 If you aren't in a hurry, then remove the soup from the heat and let cool a bit before blending.
 If you don't have the time, as you blend it, cover the blender top with a dishcloth or tea-towel for safety.

 Tried this recipe?Let us know how it was!